 - BC18 The Board initiated academic research that resulted in the publication of AASB Research Report No. 1 Application of the Reporting Entity Concept and Lodgement of Special Purpose Financial Statements (June 2014).
 Research Report No. 1 analysed the application of the reporting entity concept and the adoption of special purpose financial reporting, particularly by entities lodging financial statements with ASIC and with state-based regulators of Australia's three most populous states, namely, Consumer Affairs Victoria, NSW Fair Trading and Queensland Office of Fair Trading.
 Research Report No. 1 showed that, based on lodgements as at 30 July 2011, approximately 66% of specified for-profit entities7 lodged SPFS with ASIC.
 The findings of Research Report No. 1 indicated to the Board that: - (a) in light of the high incidence of SPFS being lodged with ASIC, there is doubt as to whether the reporting entity concept is being applied as intended by SAC 1; - (b) the reporting entity concept appears too subjective for regulators to enforce effectively and accordingly does not create a level playing field; and - (c) 63% of SPFS lodged with ASIC stated compliance with the R&M requirements of applicable AAS, suggesting that R&M was not always complied with despite regulatory guidance suggesting this should be the case (see paragraphs BC28-BC29). - BC19 The Board also initiated subsequent research8 to understand how the reporting practices of for-profit entities lodging SPFS with ASIC may have changed since the introduction of the RDR reporting framework in 2010.
 An analysis of financial reports of the specified for-profit entities lodging financial statements with ASIC in 2018 confirmed that 71% of these entities were still lodging SPFS with ASIC, 13% lodged Tier 2 GPFS and 16% lodged Tier 1 GPFS.
-The Board also noted that those entities preparing Tier 2 GPFS (RDR) appear to have moved from Tier 1 GPFS to RDR and not from SPFS to RDR. - BC20 In respect of compliance with the R&M requirements in AAS, the Board noted the more detailed findings of Research Report 12, which estimates that 76% of specified for-profit entities preparing and lodging SPFS with ASIC complied with the R&M requirements in AAS.
-In particular: - (a) 66% explicitly stated that they followed the R&M requirements in AAS (compared with the 63% found in Research Report No.1 see paragraph BC18(c)); and statements with ASIC.
-The findings of Research Report 12 considered in this Standard are limited to those that relate to entities within the scope of the proposals in this Standard, that is large proprietary companies, small foreign-controlled proprietary companies and forprofit unlisted public companies limited by guarantee.
+The Board also noted that those entities preparing Tier 2 GPFS (RDR) appear to have moved from Tier 1 GPFS to RDR and not from SPFS to RDR.

+6 AASB Research Report 12 Financial Reporting Practices of For-Profit Entities Lodging Special Purpose Financial Statements (August 2019).
+Research Report 12 examines the financial reporting practices of for-profit entities, including large proprietary companies, small foreign-controlled proprietary companies, for-profit unlisted public companies and other small proprietary companies, lodging financial statements with ASIC.
+The findings of Research Report 12 considered in this Standard are limited to those that relate to entities within the scope of the proposals in this Standard, that is large proprietary companies, small foreign-controlled proprietary companies and for-profit unlisted public companies limited by guarantee.
 These entities are referred to herein as the 'specified for-profit entities'.